dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 ## Choose an EmptyView at runtime

-Views that will be displayed as an `EmptyView` when data is unavailable, can be defined as <xref:Microsoft.Maui.Controls.ContentView> objects in a `ResourceDictionary`.
+Views that will be displayed as an `EmptyView` when data is unavailable, can be defined as <xref:Microsoft.Maui.Controls.ContentView> objects in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 The `EmptyView` property can then be set to a specific <xref:Microsoft.Maui.Controls.ContentView>, based on some business logic, at runtime.
 The following XAML shows an example of this scenario:

 ```xaml
 <ContentPage ...>